yarnpkg/yarn/README.md

  - Kim and Bob have the exact same lock checkout (that includes `babel` as a dependency).
  - Kim removes `babel` from `package.json`.
  - Kim commits updated lockfile, `package.json` and pushes.
- - Bob downloads, and runs `fbkpm install`.
+ - Bob downloads, and runs `kpm install`.
  - Bob doesn't realise that Kim removed the `babel` dependency and uses it in his code because it still exists in his local `node_modules`.